 These control features sense the natural light levels in an area and regulate the light output.
 They are usually paired with outdoor security lights.

-- These have sliders and switches and put the light adjustment capability in your hands.
+These have sliders and switches and put the light adjustment in your hands.
 You can use the preset controls or adjust them as you see fit.

-With these controls in place, your facility can easily reduce energy costs by up to 75%.
-These intelligent sensors will track movement, ambient light, and temperature and feed this vital data to your light control system.
+With these controls in place, your LED storage lights can reduce energy costs by up to 75%.
+These intelligent sensors track movement, ambient light, and temperature.
+Then feeds this vital data to your light control system.
 They will help lower the cooling costs and ensure the HVAC system is more efficient.
-The light fixtures will enjoy a longer lifespan as well.
+The light fixtures will have a longer lifespan as well.